windmill-labs/windmilldocs/docs/core_concepts/11_persistent_storage/index.md

 Persistent storage refers to any method of storing data that remains intact and accessible even after a system is powered off, restarted, or experiences a crash.

-In the context of Windmill, the stakes are: **where to store the data manipulated by Windmill** (ETL, data ingestion and preprocessing, data migration and sync etc.)?
+In the context of Windmill, the stakes are: **where to store the data manipulated by Windmill**?
+(ETL, data ingestion and preprocessing, data migration and sync etc.)

 :::info TLDR